|Nutritional Guidelines (per serving)|

 First, prepare your tofu.
 Like most vegan tofu recipes, this one will taste best if you press the tofu first.

 Line a cooking sheet with aluminum foil.
 This will help make cleaning up easier.
 Spoon a thin layer of barbecue sauce across the lined pan.

-Slice pressed tofu into 1/2-inch thick cutlets and place in pan.
+Slice pressed tofu into 1/2 inch thick cutlets and place in pan.
 Spoon a layer of sauce across the top of the tofu and bake for approximately one hour, checking occasionally so as not to overcook.

 Your tofu will be all the way done cooking when the barbecue sauce has baked in and the tofu is moist, but not saucy.
-You can always brush on extra sauce if you'd like.
+You can always brush on some extra sauce if you'd like.